 A basic distinction is made between two different types: the soluble and insoluble fibers.
 Both groups have different characteristics.

-The soluble ones, which are often associated with the pulp or flesh of foods, include, for example, pectin (the same “pectin” found in jellies and jams), inulin and beta-glucans.
+- The soluble ones act as natural gelling agents and are often associated with the pulp or flesh of foods.
+They include, for example, pectin (the same “pectin” found in jellies and jams), inulin and beta-glucans.

 Soluble fiber foods

-The advantage of foods high in soluble roughage, is that they absorb liquid in our bowels, expand and turn to gel.
-This gives our intestine something to do and we experience a longer lasting feeling of satiety.
+The advantage of produce high in soluble food ingredients, is that they absorb liquid in our bowels, expand and turn to gel.
+This gives our gut microbiome something to do.
+In consequence we experience a longer lasting feeling of satiety.

 Insoluble fiber foods

-Those are found mainly in vegetables, fruits, most whole grains, most beans, brans and flax seeds.
-Even if they have no direct effect, they help our digestive system by their pure presence as they move bulk through the intestines.
+This insoluble food ingredient (the typical roughage) acts like a “natural bulking agent”.
+It is found mainly in vegetables, fruits, most whole grains, most beans, brans and flax seeds.
+Even if these agents have no direct effect, they help our digestive system organs by their pure presence.
+That’s because they increase stool mass and move content through the colon.

-As you can see many healthy foods like fruits, vegetables or legumes contain a mixture of soluble and insoluble fiber.
-Regardless of whether they are soluble or insoluble, dietary roughage is good for our health.
+As you can see many healthy produce like fruits, vegetables or legumes contain a mixture of soluble and insoluble fiber.
+Regardless of whether they act as natural gelling or stool bulking agents, dietary fiber is good for our health.
 Let’s take a closer look.

 Top 5 health benefits of fiber

 When physicians first discovered dietary roughage, they thought it was useless and just a bulk or “ballast” for our body.
 That’s why here in Germany we still call this fibrous component “Ballaststoff”.
-Today, however, the diverse health benefits of fiber are well researched.
+Today, however, the diverse health benefits of these natural laxatives are well researched.

 1. Supports weight loss and weight management

-So, if weight loss or weight management is your goal, you can take advantage of the satiating effect by eating groceries with lots of roughage.
+So, if weight loss is your goal, you can take advantage of the satiating effect by eating groceries with lots of roughage.
 Feeling full get’s much easier, when you increase the daily amount of fiber.

 Are you obese with a BMI over 30?
 If so, then I highly recommend considering a clean eating approach with a strong emphasis on a whole food plant based (WFPB) nutrition.
 This is in fact is a very effective “high-fiber weight loss diet”.